Lesa's course directory

 This course will illustrate the uses of generalized linear models for predicting univariate and multivariate outcomes.
 The course objective is for participants to be able to complete all the necessary steps in a generalized linear model analysis: deciding which type of model is appropriate, creating predictor variables, building models to evaluate unique effects of predictors, and interpreting and presenting empirical findings.
 Prior to enrolling, participants should be comfortable with general linear models (e.g., regression, ANOVA), such as is covered in PSQF 6243.

 Class time will be devoted primarily to lectures, examples, and spontaneous review, the materials for which will be available for download above.
 Readings and other resources have been suggested for each topic and may be updated later.
-Synchronous attendance (in person or via zoom) is encouraged but not required, and you do not need to notify the instructor of a single class absence.
-Video recordings of each class will be available on YouTube so that closed captioning will be provided, and supplemental videos for specific topics (e.g., software demos) may be added as well.
+Synchronous attendance (in person or via zoom) is strongly encouraged but is not required, and you do not need to notify the instructor of sporadic class absence.
+Video recordings of each class will be available on YouTube so that closed captioning will be provided, and supplemental videos may be added as well.
 Auditors and visitors are always welcome to attend class.
-No required class sessions will be held outside the regular class time noted above (i.e., no additional midterm or final exam sessions).
-However, because the course will have an applied focus requiring the use of statistical software, participants are encouraged to attend group-based office hours (via zoom only), in which multiple participants can receive immediate assistance simultaneously or sequentially.
+No required class sessions will be held outside the regular class time noted above (i.e., no midterm or final exam sessions).
+However, because the course will have an applied focus requiring statistical software, participants are encouraged to attend group-based zoom office hours, in which multiple participants can receive immediate assistance near-simultaneously.

 Course Requirements: